govind013github/Rest-API-Automation-RestAssured-Java-using-Cucumber-Framework/README.md

-# RestAPIAutomation-Cucumber-Framework-Design

-i have Automated RestAPI using RestAssured-Java with Cucumber Framework.
-(Please refer master Branch)
+# Rest Assured API Automation using Cucumber Framework

 This repository contains automated API tests using Rest Assured, a Java-based library for testing RESTful APIs.
 The tests are organized and executed using the Cucumber framework, which allows for behavior-driven development (BDD) practices and collaboration between technical and non-technical team members.

 ## Table of Contents